UtrechtUniversity/yoda-clienttools/README.md

   -y {1.7,1.8,1.9}, --yoda-version {1.7,1.8,1.9}
                         Override Yoda version on the server --help                show help information
-  -h, --human-readable  Show sizes in human readable format, e.g. 1.0MB
+  -q, --quasi-xml       Enable Quasi-XML parser in order to be able to parse
-                        instead of 1000000
+                        characters not supported by regular XML parser -h, --human-readable  Show sizes in human readable format, e.g. 1.0MB instead of 1000000
   -r, --count-all-replicas